cristianvasquez/obsidian-lab/README.md

 - _userInterface_: how the user interacts with the script, currently can be:
   - 'panel-left': Attaches a panel on the left
   - 'panel-right': Attaches a panel on the right
-  - 'replace-text': Replaces the selected text with the response
+  - 'replace-text': Replaces the selected text with the response (example: translate a paragraph)
-  - 'insert-text': Inserts text in the cursor position
+  - 'insert-text': Inserts text in the cursor position (example: insert table of contents)

 ## Installation